mzwallace/dw-cli/README.md

-  init                                Create a dw.json file versions <instance>                 List code versions on an instance activate <instance> [code-version]  Activate code version on an instance push <instance>                     Push cartridges to an instance watch <instance>                    Push changes to an instance log <instance>                      Stream log files from an instance
+  init                                Create a dw.json file versions <instance>                 List code versions on an instance activate <instance> [code-version]  Activate code version on an instance push <instance>                     Push code version to an instance remove <instance>                   Remove code version from an instance watch <instance>                    Push changes to an instance clean <instance>                    Remove all inactive code versions from an
+                                      instance
+  log <instance>                      Stream log files from an instance

 Options: